 The punishments for drug trafficking are usually between three to nine years in prison and steep fines.
 Even worse, sometimes drug trafficking can mean federal charges.
 Federal authorities tend to get involved with drug trafficking investigations when:

 Federal penalties tend to be much more severe than the ones you would face in the California court system.
 If you have been accused of drug trafficking, don’t wait to contact an attorney.
 You will need an experienced attorney to defend your rights and fight to achieve the best possible outcome for your case.
-Call the Law Offices of Elliott N. Kanter or visit our website to fill out an online form and schedule your free legal consultation today.
+Call The Law Office of Elliott Kanter or visit our website to fill out an online form and schedule your free legal consultation today.

 Part of proving a drug trafficking crime is showing the defendant was in possession of drugs.
 But, it’s important to note the defendant does not need to be in actual possession of the drug in order to prove this crime.
 How is this possible?
 The law distinguishes between actual and constructive possession.
 Actual possession means you are holding the item in your hand or could easily have access to it if needed.
 For example, if you have something in your pocket or handbag, this is considered to be in your actual possession.
 However, constructive possession means you do not have immediate access to it, but you do have control over it or the right to control it.
 For example, if you have something in the glove compartment of your car, but you are not in your car, you still have constructive possession over the item because it is stored safely inside property that belongs to you.

 In relation to drug trafficking, it means the police do not have to find you in actual possession of the drugs in order to arrest you for drug trafficking–just constructive possession.

 Yes, having a valid prescription or doctor's note for the drugs you have could be used as a defense against drug trafficking charges.
 However, several factors are going to be considered, including: